[This article was originally published in March 2020 and has been expanded and revised.]

 One of the biggest parts of spring cleaning is often getting rid of clutter.
 A systematic four-step approach can be helpful for this.
 Identify problem areas, analyze reasons for the clutter, determine solutions, and implement them.
 Sorting your belongings into four categories—trash, give away, store, or put away—can also be effective as you go through the spring-cleaning process.
 Move the clutter out as soon as possible, whether it's bringing a donation box to a charity or planning a yard sale.

-1. Pick Your Cleaning Battles
+2. Pick Your Cleaning Battles

 Whatever method one chooses, it’s important not to stress

-s about it.
-Spring cleaning should be about getting organized and refreshed, so pick the method that works best for you.
+Spring cleaning should be primarily about getting your living (or working) space organized and refreshed, so pick the method that works best for you and your work style.
 And don’t worry about getting everything done in one day, either; if you feel a deep clean is needed, space it out over whatever time frame works best for you.

 Sooner or later, cleaning a house or apartment will involve some cleaning chemicals.
 Sure, you might be able to avoid it for a while by focusing on laundry and sweeping but depending on the level of clean you’re going for, eventually you’ll have to put down the Windex and break out some bleach or industrial scrub solution.